A copy of Nizami’s Khamsa. This miniature (fol. 107v): “The Consummation of the Marriage Between Khusraw and Shirin”

 Inv. no. 94/2006

-Kjeld von Folsach: For the Privileged Few: Islamic Miniatures from the David Collection, Louisiana, Humlebæk 2007, cat.no.
+Kjeld von Folsach: For the Privileged Few: Islamic Miniature Painting from The David Collection, Louisiana, Humlebæk 2007, cat.no.
 47;

 Kjeld von Folsach, Joachim Meyer: The Human Figure in Islamic Art – Holy Men, Princes, and Commoners, The David Collection, Copenhagen 2017, cat.no.
 57;